underscorefunk/build-apps-with-rust/src/architecture/passing_data_around.md.md

 We're creating a struct called Pet Details here to hold our context data.
 Here we're using a tuple but you could just as well use a struct with named arguments.

+>**Important:** Context should always be created/provided at the higher level of the hierarchy and passed down.
+Do not create contexts and consume them from parents/ancestors.

 ```rust
 use leptos::*;